geshan/geshan.github.com/about/index.md

 ---
 <div class='flex md:flex-row flex-col-reverse rounded-md bg-indigo-500 p-3 md:h-80 mb-3'>
 <p class='cover-description text-2xl px-4 my-auto text-white '>
 Hi, I am Geshan.
 I am a software engineer, with more than 17 years of software engineering experience.
-Currently, I am living in Sydney, Australia serving Simply Wall St as a senior software engineer.
+I live in Sydney, Australia, serving Simply Wall St as a senior software engineer.
 </p>
 <img class="center rounded-full md:border-4 border-white h-44  md:h-5/6 m-auto " src="/images/geshan.jpg" title="Geshan Manandhar" alt="Geshan Manandhar">
 </div>

-I have a keen interest in software architecture, microservices, and cloud computing.
+I am keenly interested in software architecture, microservices, and cloud computing.
 I am a language-agnostic software engineer (backend-focused) who believes the value provided to the business is more important than the choice of language or framework.

 > Fiddling with [Gen AI](/blog/categories/gen-ai/), LLMs, new models, and tools like [Ollama](/blog/categories/ollama/) is something I do on the side these days.

-Playing with Gen AI tools and evaluating how it can be used in your day-to-day work is becoming a need of current times.
+Playing with Gen AI tools and evaluating how they can be used in your day-to-day work is becoming a necessity.

 ## Table of contents